foopis23/art-of-the-week/README.md

 ## Google Drive Setup (optional)

 ### 1. Run `/settings google-drive` and follow the modal instructions to share your Google Drive folder with the bot.
-###2.
-Paste the share link into the text input and submit.
+### 2. Paste the share link into the text input

 *All future theme announcements will automatically create a submission folder in your Google Drive and save each submission to the folder for archival purposes.*